Competing and Intertwined Orders in Boson-Doped Mott Antiferromagnets: D. Incommensurate magnetism in the SF*+IM phase

 In this section, we present more details about the incommensurate magnetism as discussed in the main text.
 On the $t'<0$ side, the system consistently exhibits quasi-long-range N\'eel AFM order except in the SF*+IM phase, where the original N\'eel AFM order is suppressed.
 To illustrate this point clearly, we show the doping evolution of the spin structure factors $S(\bf k)$ from $\delta=1/8$ to $1/3$ with fixed $t'/t=-0.1$ across the PDW+AFM and SF*+IM phases in Fig.~\ref{Itinerant_magnetism}.
 One can clearly find that the original N\'eel order in the PDW+AFM phase [Figs.~\ref{Itinerant_magnetism}(a-b)] is gradually suppressed.
 Once the system transitions into the SF*+IM phase [Figs.~\ref{Itinerant_magnetism}(c-e)], a new magnetic order emerges at $(\mathbf{Q}_s,0)$, simultaneously.
 To understand the origin mechanism of such IM order, we also study the momentum distribution $n(\mathbf{k})$ and charge density wave (CDW) structure factor $C(\mathbf{k})=(1/N)\sum_i \langle {\hat{n} }_i -(1-\delta)\rangle e^{i\mathbf{k}\cdot {\mathbf{r}}_i }$ as shown in Fig.~\ref{Itinerant_magnetism}(f), we find a universal relation within the SF*+IM phase, i.e. $\mathbf{Q}_c = \mathbf{Q}_s = 2k^*$.

+In Fig. 2(b), we have shown that the SF*+IM phase features the most anomalous condensation of holes at $(\pm k^*,0)$.
+In Fig.~\ref{R_KIM}, we further present the dependence of the $k^*$ on $\delta$ and $t'/t$.
+Clearly, when we fix $\delta$ and vary only the $t'/t$, the position of $k^*$ shifts continuously.
+As the system moves toward the $t'/t < 0$ side, the separation between the two $k^*$ peaks increases; conversely, as it moves toward the $t'/t > 0$ side, the peaks become higher and sharper.
+When the two peaks eventually merge at $(0,0)$, the system transitions into the SF+$xy$-FM phase.
+In addition, within the SF*+IM phase, increasing the doping level leads to progressively higher $k^*$ peaks, indicating an enhanced condensation at $\pm k^*$.
+Although it remains challenging to establish an explicit functional relationship between $k^*$ and other physical parameters prior to a full understanding of the microscopic mechanism underlying the SF*+IM phase, our numerical results nevertheless unambiguously demonstrate that $k^*$ is closely related to both $\delta$ and $t'/t$.
 Previous studies of the single-hole-doped Mott antiferromagnets have shown that hole motion leads to emergent frustration, resulting in nontrivial momentum transfer and spin current accompanying the doped hole~\cite{Zhao2023}.
 This behavior bears strong resemblance to the emergence of the incommensurate momentum $k^*$ observed here.
 Concurrently, the AFM order at $(\pi,\pi)$ --- a remnant of the local moments from the parent Mott insulator --- gives way to IM with ordering vector $2k^*$, which emerges from the recombination of low-lying bosonic modes with condensate momenta $\pm k^*$.
 This suggests a binary nature of spin structure, with both localized and itinerant components present in doped Mott antiferromagnets~\cite{zhang2024_hg}.

 In Fig.~\ref{SM_SFIM_CDWcorre}, we further present the representative charge density profile $n(x)$ and other correlation functions to consolidate our conclusions in the SF*+IM phase on four-leg cylinders.
 Different from the SF+$xy$-FM and SF+AFM phases, here the $n(x)$ shows obvious non-uniform charge density modulation, as shown in Fig.~\ref{SM_SFIM_CDWcorre}(a), a direct consequence of the single-boson condensation at finite momentum discussed earlier.
-While for the spin correlation $F(r)$ [Fig.~\ref{SM_SFIM_CDWcorre}(b)], single-boson correlation $G(r)$ [Fig.~\ref{SM_SFIM_CDWcorre}(c)], and charge density correlation $D(r)$ [Fig.~\ref{SM_SFIM_CDWcorre}(d)], we find that they are highly similar to those in the SF+$xy$-FM and SF+AFM phases.
+While for the spin correlation $F(r)$ [Fig.~\ref{SM_SFIM_CDWcorre}(b)], single-boson correlation $G(r)$ [Fig.~\ref{SM_SFIM_CDWcorre}(c)], and charge density correlation $D(r)$ [Fig.~\ref{SM_SFIM_CDWcorre}(d)], we find that they are highly similar to those in the SF+$xy$-FM and SF+AFM phases and likewise indicate gapless behavior.
 All three correlation functions exhibit quite strong quasi-long-range order with power exponents $K_{\mathrm{s}}<1$, $K_{\mathrm{G}}<1$, and $K_{\mathrm{c}}<2$, respectively.